 The problem was, if you tried to visit between 2009 and 2014 (an agonizingly long five years), you were out of luck: The museum closed for what was intended to be a two-year renovation project that dragged on for more than half a decade.

-Agence France-Presse (France’s version of the AP) is reporting that after many delays and a cost overrun of more than 22 million Euros (nearly $30 million), Paris’s Musee Picasso is set to re-open in June.
+After many delays and a cost overrun of more than 22 million Euros (nearly $30 million), Paris’s Musee Picasso FINALLY reopened in October 2014.
+Whew!